Trump-backed candidate's 'monkey' comment draws fire in Florida race

 The state, the third-most populous in the nation behind heavily progressive California and generally conservative Texas, is often closely contested in federal and state races.

-Reporting by John Whitesides in Washington, Letitia Stein in Florida and Andy Sullivan in Arizona; additional reporting by David Gaffen; Writing by David Gaffen; Editing by Colleen Jenkins and Jonathan Oatis
+Reporting by Letitia Stein in Florida; additional reporting by David Gaffen; Writing by David Gaffen; Editing by Colleen Jenkins and Jonathan Oatis